jackseagrist/Wildfire_Hackathon/index.md

 ## Thank you

-We would like to thank the following people for their help in the creation of this project: Derek Fong, Rebecca Miller, Stace Maples, Caitlin Kontgis and the Descartes Labs team, Scott Westrope, David Shew, Nic Elmquist, and all of the other hackathon teams!
+We would like to thank the following people for their help in the creation of this project: Derek Fong, Rebecca Miller, Stace Maples, Caitlin Kontgis and the Descartes Labs team, Megan Danielson and the Mapbox team, Scott Westrope, David Shew, Nic Elmquist, and all of the other hackathon teams!